 The IWBS samples were collected from the chute that comes from the solids dewatering unit prior to entering the dewatering bin.
-Lab quality glass jars with Teflon lids were used to collect the samples.
-The samples were taken to the QA lab and immediately cooled to 6°C. The samples were sent to the laboratory within 48 hours of collection.
+Laboratory quality glass jars with Teflon lids were used to collect the samples.
+The samples were taken to the QA laboratory and immediately cooled to $6^{\circ}$ C. The samples were sent to the laboratory within 48 hours of collection.